 Steps to Winterize your Sea-doo GTI SE 130 Jet Ski

 I have outlined my exact procedure to winterize my Sea-Doo GTI 130.
 It covers all the more important steps to follow.
 There is a nice video at the end which explains it all.
+The procedure should be the same for Sea-Doo PWC GTX RXP and RXT, with a few slight changes.

 Washing and cleaning